-The National Cancer Institute's SEER Program collects and publishes data on cancer incidence and survival from 15 population-based cancer registries and 3 supplemental registries covering approximately 30% of the U.S. population.
+The National Cancer Institute's SEER Program collects and publishes data on cancer incidence and survival from 19 population-based cancer registries.

 Contributor: National Vital Statistics System (NVSS)

 The nation's vital statistics are available from NVSS, which is maintained by CDC's National Center for Health Statistics.
 These vital statistics are provided through state-operated registration systems and are based on vital records filed in state vital statistics offices.